-7 Align the card so that its external connector fits in the empty network/joystick connector socket in the rear of the metal case.
+6 Align the card so that its external connector fits in the empty network connector socket in the back panel.

-- 8 Push the card connector (underneath the card) firmly into the network/joystick connector socket on the main board.
-This can be a little tricky, since the socket lies below the bar on the rear of the drive tray (which has been removed from the diagram above for clarity).
-If you have any difficulty, remove the drive tray as described in Opening the computer on page 85. - 9 Screw the connector to the back of the metal case using the screws supplied. - 10 Stick the network or joystick connector label on the back panel, in the space provided above the hole for the external connector. - 11 Replace the top cover and back panel.
-The chapter entitled Opening the computer on page 85 shows you how to do this.
+- 7 Push the card connector (underneath the card) firmly into the network connector socket on the main board. - 8 Screw the connector to the back panel using the screws supplied. - 9 Stick the network connector label on the rear panel, in the space provided above the hole for the external connector. - 10 Replace the middle layer and top cover of the case.
+The chapter entitled Opening the computer on page 89 shows you how to do this.

-You have now finished installing the network or joystick card.
+You have now finished installing the network card.